log

 log overloads the natural logarithm.
 In addition to the natural logarithm, YALMIP also overloads log2 and log10.

-Since logarithms easily causes numerical issues in nonlinear solvers, so to avoid some problems YALMIP also has a special construction \( \log(1+x)\) (shifted log) which automatically is extracted from models.
-For the same reason, YALMIP automatically detects so called perspective logarithms \(x\log(y/x)\).
+Logarithms easily causes numerical issues in nonlinear solvers, so to avoid some problems YALMIP also has a special construction \( \log(1+x)\) (shifted log) which automatically is extracted from models.

 Syntax